 You have nothing to worry about.
 Your BMW already comes with the basic equipment needed for Home & Public Charging, including cables suitable for your vehicle and region.
 And… your BMW knows which type of charge points and connectors (Type 2 and/or CCS) are the right ones for it‘s vehicle type and by default applies the right filters in BMW Maps and in the My BMW App.

 The public charging infrastructure in Japan is growing steadily.
 There are hundreds of charge point operators (CPOs) all across Japan.
-In addition to local charging opportunities - most all major motorways are now equipped with rapid charging opportunities – typically High Power Charging (HPC) - at reasonable distances.
+In addition to local charging opportunities - most major motorways are now equipped with rapid charging opportunities – typically High Power Charging (HPC) - at reasonable distances.

 To access this vast number of charging opportunities individually it is quite a job to set up accounts with all of the different charge point operators and keep track of means of access, prices, accounts and invoices.